AliceO2Group/analysis-framework/hyperloop.md

 * For a train operator, the **Train Submission** page displays only datasets which have enabled wagons, and allows train composition, as well as submitting, modifying and killing a train.
 * For a train operator, the **Train Runs** page displays all trains available in the system, and allows submitting, modifying and killing a train.
 * For a user, the **Datasets** page displays a read view only of all the datasets available in the system.
 For a train operator, the **Datasets** page allows creation, configuration and deletion of datasets.
 * For the DPG experts, the **DPG Runlists** page allows creation, configuration and deletion of runlists.
+For the users it offers a read only view of all DPG runlists available in the system.

 ## <a name="joinanalysis"></a> Creating or joining an analysis